Texas State Car Inspections & Emissions Test

 The State of Texas Department of Public Safety mandates the exact items required to be inspected and verified during a vehicle inspection and emissions test.
 They also issue the inspector licensing credentials which Driver’s Edge is proud to maintain.
 The annual inspection requirement is a bit like a yearly physical with your doctor where a wide variety of major components are tested to make sure they are all in working order.

-Our certified technicians follow a strict checklist of required items to ensure your vehicle is in compliance with Texas regulations.
-The exact testing requirements vary depending on the year and type of vehicle but proof of a passed annual safety inspection is required to renew your vehicle’s registration.
+Our certified mechanics follow a strict checklist of required items to ensure your vehicle is in compliance with Texas regulations.
+The exact testing requirements vary depending on the year and type of vehicle but proof of a passed annual vehicle inspection is required to renew your vehicle’s registration.

 For emissions testing, only designated emissions counties are subject to the Texas vehicle emissions inspection and maintenance program.
 If your vehicle is registered in one of these counties, you will not be able to renew your vehicle’s annual registration if your vehicle has not passed the annual emissions inspections or otherwise complied with the inspection program’s requirements.

-What to Expect During a Vehicle Inspection & Emissions Test
+What to Expect During a Texas Vehicle Inspection & Emissions Test

-During your vehicle inspection visit, you can expect our testing experts to follow the state requirements exactly so that your vehicle is in compliance with state laws.
+During your vehicle inspection visit, you can expect our vehicle inspection experts to follow the state requirements exactly so that your vehicle is in compliance with state laws.
 The various components our technicians will check include:

 - Windshield wipers